dime-coin/electrum-docs/plugins.rst

 LabelSync
 ---------

-Save your wallet labels on a remote server, and synchronize them across multiple devices where you use Electrum.
+Save your wallet labels on a remote server, and synchronize them across multiple devices where you use Electrum-Dime.
 Labels, transactions IDs and addresses are encrypted before they are sent to the remote server.

 Revealer